-Men’s underwear (very unlike women’s) hasn’t changed much throughout the years, although it did look a little bit different during the ‘40s.
-Men wore either briefs, shorts or union suits.
+Men’s vintage underwear (quite unlike women’s) hasn’t changed much throughout the years, although it did look a little bit different during the 1940s.
+Men wore either briefs, boxer shorts, or union suits under their daily clothing.

 1940s Men’s Socks